An Introduction to Geometric Topology: Curves on surfaces

 \begin{prop} Let $S_g$ be equipped with a hyperbolic metric.
 Every non-trivial simple closed curve in $S_g$ is homotopic to a simple closed geodesic. \end{prop} \begin{proof} Every non-trivial simple closed curve $\gamma$ in $S_g=\matH^2/_\Gamma$ is homotopic to a closed geodesic $\bar\gamma$ by Corollary \ref{unique:closed:geodesic:cor}, and we now prove that $\bar\gamma$ is simple.
 The counterimage of $\gamma$ in $\matH^2$ consists of disjoint simple \emph{arcs}, while the counterimage of $\bar{\gamma}$ consists of straight \emph{lines}: we prove that these lines are also disjoint.

 The homotopy between $\gamma$ and $\bar{\gamma}$ lifts to a homotopy between the arcs and the lines.
-The homotopy between $\gamma$ and $\bar{\gamma}$ has compact support, hence there is a $R>0$ such that every point in the arcs is moved to some distance smaller than $R$.
-Therefore every arc is contained in the $R$-neighbourhood of a line as in Fig.~\ref{geodetica:fig}-(left).
+The homotopy between $\gamma$ and $\bar{\gamma}$ has compact support, hence there is a $R>0$ such that every point in the arcs is moved in the lifted homotopy to some distance smaller than $R$.
+Therefore every arc is contained in the $R$-neighbourhood of a line as in Figure \ref{geodetica:fig}-(left).

 This shows that lines and arcs have the same endpoints in $\partial \matH^2$.
-If two lines intersects, their endpoints are linked in the circle $\partial \matH^2$ and hence also the corresponding arcs intersect, see Fig.~\ref{geodetica:fig}-(right): a contradiction.
+If two lines intersects, their endpoints are linked in the circle $\partial \matH^2$ and hence also the corresponding arcs intersect, see Figure \ref{geodetica:fig}-(right): a contradiction.

 Since the lifts of $\bar\gamma$ do not intersect, the geodesic $\bar\gamma$ does not self-intersect transversely.
 Then $\bar\gamma$ is either simple or wraps multiple times a simple geodesic, but the second possibility is excluded by Proposition \ref{disco:prop}. \end{proof}